fishrod-interactive/sails-io.objective-c/README.md

 * Disable authorisation in config/sockets.js in your Sails project, otherwise you won't be able to connect
 * All events will come through the usual Socket.IO-objc event delegates

+To have a play just check out the app

 # ToDO
 [--] - Turn into CocoaPod
+[--] - Move from NSString to NSURL for request URL's... maybe